 Many professors use Canvas to post important class announcements, assignments and grades.
 Access this by clicking on the Canvas tab in myOTC.

 Each of your classes will have a Canvas site that your instructor will use to post course information.
-These sites will open 5 days before classes begin.
-You should take some time before the semester starts to check out your syllabus so you can know what to expect in your course.
+The Canvas Course Site opens on the date specified in the Academic Calendar.
+You should take some time before the semester starts to check out your syllabus so you can know what to expect in your course..